mor-m-shemesh/cfg-construction/Journal.md

 I studied the 1st figure on the CFG wiki article to make sure I understood it, and wasn't surprised :)

-Now, let's check something that bothers me - is there a "print" functionality to networkx
+Now, let's check something that bothers me - is there a "print" functionality to networkx There is! good.

+## The algorithm!

+What am I aiming for?
+An algorithm that will make me a graph in O(n) time.
+After a quick discussion with my dad (a very experienced programmer), I figured it's quite simple -

+You iterate the list of instructions, and start defining a block.
+A block is defined by the start index (the first opcode) and the end index (the last opcode of the block).
+During iteration, a block will be defined with a start index, but it's end index is defined and changed when

+1) there is a JUMP opcode from inside the block
+2) there is a JUMP opcode into the middle of the block